Easy and creamy, this Sweet Potato Slab Pie is a great variation on your traditional pie recipe that will feed all of your guests!

 Sweet Potato Slab Pie

-- On a lightly floured surface, unroll 3 pie crusts (after they've softened for a few minutes to make them easier to unroll) and place the crusts end to end and roll out to a 19 x 14-inch rectangle.
+- On a lightly floured surface, unroll 3 of the 4 refrigerated pie crusts (after they've softened for a few minutes to make them easier to unroll) and place the crusts end to end and roll out to a 19 x 14-inch rectangle.
 The crusts may need to overlap slightly.

-- Fit the crust into a half sheet pan.
+- Fit the crust into the prepared sheet pan.
 Fold extra crust underneath and crimp if desired.
 Poke bottom and sides of crust with fork.
 Bake for 7 to 9 minutes or until light golden brown.
 Remove from the oven and set aside.

-- Using a blender, food processor, stand mixer or by hand, combine the mashed sweet potatoes, brown sugar, eggs, half-and-half, vanilla, cinnamon and ginger until smooth as possible.
+- Using a blender, food processor, stand mixer or by hand, combine 2 cups mashed sweet potato, 1 cup packed light brown sugar, 3 large eggs, 1 ½ cups half-and-half, 1 teaspoons vanilla extract, ¾ teaspoon ground cinnamon and ¼ teaspoon ground ginger until smooth.
 Note: there may be a few little lumps in the battered that's okay.

-- Pour filling mixture into pan.
+- Pour filling mixture on top of pie crust in baking dish.
 Bake 25 to 28 minutes or until the center of filling is set, remove from the oven.

 - Cool on the cooling rack until cool then refrigerate for at least 1 hour.